 I am an artist based in Manchester and a senior lecturer in the School of Art.
 My practice has grown out of a series of performance, artists' film and installation works.

 My practice investigates the relationship between culture and historic narrative.
-My work is concerned with unknown or constructed histories and the documentation of historic events identified in archives, libraries, collections and heritage sites.
+My work is concerned with contemporary collective histories and the documentation of historic events identified in archives, libraries, collections and heritage sites.
 I am interested in the performative possibilities of these events and moments and the narrative potential inherent in re-visioning them.
 I often work with specialist interest groups and communities to develop performances utilizing their skills, knowledge and specialist histories.
 These partnerships allow me to access expert groups whilst developing new audiences and engagement in the work.

 I am the founder, working as artist and curator of 'Between' a programme of performance art commissions established in 2012 in association with the International3 gallery and the Cornerhouse (HOME) Manchester.
 The ‘Between’ programme was concerned with how contemporary performance can utilize the interstitial space of the gallery programme as a creative lab for performance art practice.
 The Arts Council of England, Manchester Institute of Research in Art and Design (MIRIAD) and the Contemporary Art Society supported and funded the ‘Between’ programme.